BLSQ/iaso/plugins/polio/README.md

 To control who receive the e-mail create/edit a polio.Config object with the slug `emails_for_preparedness_alert` and containing a list of e-mail as json. e.g. `['test@bluesquarehub.com']`

+The file need to be readable to all.

 Note that the timeout in the AWS task system needed to be increased because the import take around an hour, otherwise the task got run in a loop.
 The EBS cron job is defined by a `cron.yaml` in root of project.

+# Cron task
+This is now implemented via the background task system.
+See cron.yaml https://aws.amazon.com/premiumsupport/knowledge-center/elastic-beanstalk-cron-job-worker-tier/

 - To create a `/launch_task/<task_name>/<user_name>/` url that will be called by EBS native cron job management, where :
 - `task_name` is a fully qualified task_name = module path + task fn name, example : 'plugins.polio.tasks.refresh_preparedness_data.refresh_data'